jennguyen1/nhuyhoa/_posts/2015-08-01-Subsetting-With-dplyr.md

-Cleaning data can be tedious and annoying, but data rarely ever comes in a tidy, nicely packaged with a bow on top form.
-In order to get the data in a form that we want, we often need to slice and dice the data in various ways.
-Luckily, the dplyr package provides some handy tools to subset and select with ease.
+The dplyr package provides handy tools to slice and dice data into various formats with ease.

 # Example Data
-Let's generate some random data to use with dplyr.
-The random generator function is available via the [jn.general package][jn.general_link]{:target="blank"}.
+Let's use the random generator function, `jn.general::rdata()`, to generate an example data set.

 {% highlight r %}